 Walk from your hotel to the paved pathway that circles around the banks of the lake.
 From there, walk counter-clockwise toward Camping Bled, which is located on the opposite side of the lake from the town’s center.
 The walk there has many beautiful spots to admire the famous church, up-close and personal.
 On the way to the trail, you’ll pass a tennis club and a small pier.

 After the tennis club, you’ll approach Camping Bled.
 You can’t miss it – there are several tents, a trampoline, and a rocky beach.
 Once you pass the campsite on your right-hand side, you’ll hit a wooded area with a nondescript sign that says “Ojstrica” and “Osojnica” (pictured above).
-This trail may look a bit sketchy leading directly into the woods, but rest assured that if you see the sign, you are in the correct place.
+This trail may look a bit sketchy leading directly into the woods, but rest assured that if you see the sign, you are in the correct place and will be at the Ojstrica viewpoint soon.

 Hiking to Ojstrica

 Once you’ve gotten on the trail, it takes 20-40 minutes to reach the top.
 The trail is fairly straightforward, with a dirt path weaving through the forest.
 About 15-25 minutes up, you’ll see a sign that separates Ojstrica (the lower viewpoint) and Mala Osojnica (the upper one).
 Turn right at this sign and follow the path a few more minutes, and you’ll arrive at the Ojstrica viewpoint.
 You will notice the path starts to get fairly steep, with a few rocky switchbacks.
 After a few minutes on this part of the path, the trees will part slightly and you will arrive at the viewpoint.

 At the top, there’s a bench to sit on, as well as several photo-worthy rock lookouts.
 Ojstrica is a fantastic place to relax, eat a snack, and watch the sunrise or sunset.
 If you have more time, it’s worth continuing up to the higher point, Mala Osojnica, for an even better Lake Bled viewpoint.
 If you have the time, it’s worth trying out both hikes.

 Tips and Resources